Celsius Caffeine Review: How Much Caffeine is in Celsius?

 - Sweeteners: While both drinks have zero sugar, Alani Nu uses sucralose, an artificial sweetener, whereas Celsius does not rely on artificial sweeteners, which some people prefer.

-- Who It’s Best For: Celsius is a better choice for those focused on fitness and metabolism support, while Alani Nu is a great option for people who want a smoother energy boost with added focus-enhancing ingredients.
+- Who It’s Best For: Celsius is a better choice for those focused on fitness and metabolism support, while Alani Nu is a great option for people who want a smoother energy boost with added focus-boosting ingredients.

-Celsius vs. Ghost Energy: A Battle of High-Performance Energy Drinks
+Celsius vs. Ghost Energy

 Ghost Energy Drinks and Celsius both cater to active individuals looking for a strong energy boost.